 Money Talks News — Forget Weight-watchers or The South Beach Diet, get competitive with your dieting program and win a few bucks.
 Nancy found three programs that let you “make a weight loss bet.”
-You simply set your goal and if you meet it you cash in — if you don’t, you lose out.
+You simply set your goal and if you meet it you cash in, so you don’t have to pay to lose weight.

 As an example, she discusses a “team” of five people that took a weight-loss challenge through the website HealthyWage.
 They lost 252 pounds combined, and won $10,000.
 Not bad for shedding some extra poundage.
 Here’s a way you can save money by losing weight.

 Money Crashers — Amy says the unnecessary expenses most financial websites tell you to cut, like fancy coffee drinks and gym memberships, will save money.
 But the alternatives people choose, like the ubiquitous K-cups for morning coffee, are not saving you enough money.

 For example, she compares a Dunkin Donuts brand K-cups to a Dunkin Donuts one pound ground coffee bag.
 The K-cup container provides 12 eight-ounce cups at $0.75 per cup.
 The bag provides 40 eight-ounce cups at $0.22 per cup.
 This is marketing at it’s finest.
 You rarely see drip coffee makers (or ground coffee) being advertised — K-cups and other coffee pods are everywhere.